rancher/elemental/docs/dashboard.md

 # Dashboard/UI

 The Rancher UI is running by default on port `:8443`.
-There is no default `admin` user password set.
-You must run `rancherd reset-admin` once to get an `admin` password to login.
+There default `admin` user password set is a long random striung.
+You can run `rancherd reset-admin` to get a new `admin` password to login.

 To disable the Rancher UI from running on a host port, or to change the default hostPort used the below configuration.